Ame (said Amy) was born in Redlands California, but soon moved to Monterey where

 unusual bird, Chris was hooked.
 The bright red and yellow bill of the Common

-his spare time.
+spare time.
 He became so knowledgeable about whales, sharks, and birds that by his

 high school years he was correcting his science and biology teachers with new and